-Energy harvesting from environmental vibrations has seen an increase in interest during the past years as part of the generally growing awareness for alternative energy sources.
-Next to the typical electro mechanical methods, ferro electric devices have proven to be very effective in harvesting energy for low power devices as often found in portable electronics, sensor-controlled and condition monitoring systems due to the wide usable frequency range, and adaptability.
+Energy harvesting from environmental vibrations or some form of kinetic energy has seen an increase in interest during the past years as part of the generally growing awareness for alternative energy sources.
+Next to the typical electro mechanical methods, piezo electric devices have proven to be very effective in harvesting energy and operating as a supply source for low power electronic devices.
+Typical applications are for portable electronics, wearables, IoTs, sensor-controlled and condition monitoring systems due to the wide usable frequency range, and adaptability.

-Unused power exists in various forms, such as machine vibration, flowing water, wind, human motion, and shock waves.
-In recent years, industrial and academic research units have focused their attention on harvesting energy from vibrations using piezoelectric transducers.
+Vibration or other forms of kinetic energy exist in many forms all around us, such as machine vibration, flowing water, wind, human motion, and shock waves.
+For many decades industrial and academic research units have focused their attention on harvesting energy from vibrations using piezoelectric transducers.

 Applications for MFC vibration harvesters:

 - Active RFID systems

 Complete battery free devices based on piezo electric harvesters are a reality today.
 Complete electronic devices with a power consumption of <10mWs (10mJ) can be manufactured cost-effectively.